devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 arduino library (see `MAX_MSG_SIZE` constant) we cannot send more that 41 pixels at once (which is more than half of LEDs in our case).

-The message intent for this command is 258.
-An array of Pixel structures is used as parameter for this command.
+The message intent for this command is 1003.
+An array of `Pixel` structures is used as parameter for this command.

 ~~~{.cpp}